 DAY 1: LAS VEGAS TO BEATTY

 Start your trip in the heart of downtown Las Vegas and its budding arts district.
 Thanks to the arts and music festival Life is Beautiful, downtown Las Vegas is now an open-air art gallery.
 Murals and sculptures are scattered along Fremont East and adjoining neighborhoods.
-One of the most eye-catching pieces is the praying mantis sculpture at Container Park.
-This towering insect originally made its appearance at Burning Man, and if you catch it at night, it periodically breathes fire.
+One of the most eye-catching pieces is the 40-foot praying mantis sculpture at Container Park.
+This towering insect, created by artist and former aerospace engineer Kirk Jellum, originally made its appearance at Burning Man.
+If you catch it at night, it periodically breathes fire.

-Before leaving Las Vegas, take a detour just south of the Las Vegas Strip to visit Seven Magic Mountains, a colorful large-scale public artwork featuring seven thirty to thirty-five-foot high dayglow totems comprised of painted, locally-sourced boulders.
+Before leaving Las Vegas, take a detour just south of the Las Vegas Strip to visit Seven Magic Mountains, a colorful large-scale public artwork featuring seven 30- to 35-foot-high fluorescent totems comprised of painted, locally-sourced boulders.

-Getting there: Follow I-15 S to Sloan Rd (exit 25).
+Getting there: Follow Interstate 15 south to Sloan Road (exit 25).
 Turn left (east) to Las Vegas Boulevard.
-Drive approximately 7 miles south on Las Vegas Blvd. and the artwork will appear on your left (east).
+Drive approximately 7 miles south on Las Vegas Blvd. and the artwork will be on your left (east).

 After leaving the bright lights of Las Vegas, you’ll drive toward the small town of Beatty along U.S. Highway 95.
 Beatty is about 120 miles from Las Vegas, making it about a two-hour drive.
 Before making your final stop for the day you’ll want to take a quick detour to the Goldwell Open Air Museum and Rhyolite Ghost Town.

-When you arrive at Beatty, turn left on State Route 374 toward Death Valley.
-Follow the signs for Rhyolite Ghost Town and Goldwell Open Air Museum is on the left just before you get to Rhyolite.
+When you arrive at Beatty, turn left (east) on State Route 374 toward Death Valley National Park.
+Follow the signs for Rhyolite ghost town (six miles from Beatty).
+Adjacent to Rhyolite is the Goldwell Open Air Museum, home of seven large-scale sculptures created in the 1980s.
 You can’t miss it.

-Here you can walk among larger than life sculptures dating back to the 1980s and explore the well preserved ruins of Rhyolite Ghost Town.
-Stick around for sunset for some incredible photo opportunities.
+Here you can walk among larger-than-life sculptures and explore the well-preserved ruins of Rhyolite.
+Stick around for sunset for incredible photo opportunities.

-Beatty (pronounced Bay-tee) is known as the gateway to Death Valley, but there’s more to this little town that meets the eye.
+Beatty is known as the gateway to Death Valley, but there’s more to this little town.
 Order the world-famous chili at the Happy Burro and while there be sure to check out the men’s restroom.
-Other great eats can be found at KC’s Outpost and the Sourdough Saloon.
-Be sure to have a dollar or two in your wallet do you can add it to the walls of the Sourdough to proclaim your adventure through Beatty.
-Keep an eye out for the Beatty Cowboys, they like to hang out around KC’s outpost - but be careful, they might mix you up with a wiley prospector and throw you in (temporary) jail.
+Keep an eye out for the Beatty Cowboys: they like to hang out around KC’s outpost -- but be careful, they might mix you up with a wily prospector and throw you in (temporary) jail.

 DAY 2: BEATTY TO TONOPAH

-From Beatty, it’s 67 miles to Goldfield, a once booming mining community that is now a living ghost town.
-Here’ you’ll find the International Car Forest of the Last Church, a sprawling artistic junkyard of cars, trucks, vans, and buses tipped on their noses or stacked on top of each other.
-Each junked car has also been uniquely painted by roaming artists passing through.
+From Beatty, it’s 67 miles to Goldfield, a once-booming mining community that is now a living ghost town.
+Here you’ll find the International Car Forest of the Last Church, a sprawling artistic junkyard of cars, trucks, vans, and buses tipped on their noses or stacked on top of each other.
+Each junked car has been uniquely painted by roaming artists passing through.

 It’s worth mentioning that Goldfield is a town worth getting out of the car and exploring.
-Peek inside the windows of the notoriously haunted Goldfield Hotel, grab a cold one and rub elbows with “Nevada’s Meanest Bartender” at the Santa Fe Saloon, stroll the Goldfield Cemetery and for a truly immersive experience, tune into Radio Goldfield, KGFN 89.1.
+Grab a cold one and rub elbows with “Nevada’s Meanest Bartender” at the Santa Fe Saloon, stroll the Goldfield Cemetery and for a truly immersive experience, tune into Radio Goldfield, KGFN 89.1.

 Tonopah is 27 miles north of Goldfield, or about an half-hour drive.
-Grab lunch at the Pittman Cafe inside the historic Mizpah Hotel where they serve delicious homemade soups daily along with their traditional American cuisine.
-Head up the road for some BBQ and brews at the Tonopah Brewing Company.
-Try their beer sampler flight if you’re not the one driving.
-It’s a great way to taste all their craft beers and maybe fill up a growler of your favorite to take with you.
+Grab lunch at the Pittman Cafe inside the historic Mizpah Hotel, where they serve delicious soups daily along with traditional American cuisine.
+Head up the road for some barbeque and brews at the Tonopah Brewing Company.
+Try the beer sampler flight if you’re not the one driving.
+It’s a great way to taste all the brewery's craft beers.
+Maybe fill up a growler of your favorite to take with you.

-Like Goldfield, Tonopah is a great little town to get out and explore.
-Check out the Tonopah Historic Mining Park, located on the site of the original mining claims that started the rush to Tonopah, making it the “Queen of the Silver Camps.”
-The Central Nevada Museum is also a cool place where you can step into the past and explore the rich and colorful history of Central Nevada and early boomtowns of the west.
+Like Goldfield, Tonopah is a great town to explore.
+Check out the Tonopah Historic Mining Park on the site of the original mining claims that started the rush to Tonopah, making it the “Queen of the Silver Camps.”
+The Central Nevada Museum is also a place where you can step into the past and explore the rich and colorful history of central Nevada and early boomtowns of the West.

-CONTINUING ON TO RENO?
-CHECK OUT THESE OTHER ARTWORKS ALONG THE WAY
+DAY 3: CONTINUING ON TO RENO?
+THERE'S MORE ART ALONG THE WAY

 Drive through downtown Fernley and stop at the new Main Street Art Park.
 Here you’ll find three former Burning Man artworks - The Bottlecap Gazebo, Rockspinner 6, and Desert Tortoise.